Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 let clicheGoodbye = "Don't forget to like and subscribe";
 ```

-## Types of Variables
+## Kinds of Variables

 All variables must be declared before we assign values to them.

-Variables are declared as one of three types:
+Variables are declared as one of three kinds:

 | Keyword | Definition                                                                                         |
 | ------- | -------------------------------------------------------------------------------------------------- |